sebestyenhompot/beautiful-jekyll/_posts/2019-05-30-text_to_map.md

 ![](/img/text_to_map1.png)

 Meanwhile, a new version of the solution was published on the [website](https://univie-tnt-2019.github.io/11/) which made it easier to use the data for the next assignment as well.
 After the usual steps, a `generate` function is defined in order to separate the units (articles, advertizements, etc.) by the year of publication.
-Separate TSV files for each five years are created, which combine the frequency of each location (tgn ID) in the given year:
+Separate TSV files for each five years are created, which combine frequencies with locations (tgn IDs) in the given year:
 ```python
 import re, os